 As always, there are exceptions to every rule and if ever faced with such a situation involving multiple judicial actions, consult your legal counsel to see if there is any way to make things better and easier.

-Me Harry Karavitis
+Me Harry Karavitis, attorney-at-Law

 Alepin Gauthier Avocats Inc.